B.A., LL.B. (Queen’s), LL.M. (Osgoode)

 The primary focus of the practice and his interest is in areas of sexual assault, domestic violence, homicide, impaired driving, and drug offences.

-Sean Robichaud is a member in good standing with the Law Society of Upper Canada, the Advocate’s Society, The Canadian Bar Association, and the Criminal Lawyers Association where he recently served in the position of Toronto Director.
+Sean Robichaud is a member in good standing with the Law Society of Ontario, the Advocate’s Society, The Canadian Bar Association, and the Criminal Lawyers Association where he recently served in the position of Toronto Director.

 Tel.
 (416) 999-8389 ext.
 1